-From this result, we might expect that a spherical shell (axis of symmetry is the highest inertia axis) and a cylindrical shell (axis of symmetry is the lowest inertia axis) to both be continuously stable during a spin about their axis of symmetry.
-However, it has been observed experimentally that when avenues to dissipate energy are present, an axially-symmetric object can dissipate energy to end up rotating about the axis that minimizes its rotational kinetic energy for a fixed angular momentum, which is the axis with the largest moment of inertia (Efroimsky (2001, 2002); Krechetnikov and Marsden (2007)).
+An object is capable of spinning stably about any axis without the need for stabilization as long as there are no avenues to dissipate rotational energy.
+However, when such dissipative elements are present, the object will end up rotating about the axis that minimizes its rotational kinetic energy for a fixed angular momentum, which is the axis with the largest moment of inertia (Efroimsky (2001, 2002); Krechetnikov and Marsden (2007)).
 This phenomenon has been observed in objects such as comets and asteroids as well as in early spacecraft such as Explorer 1 (Efroimsky (2001); Krechetnikov and Marsden (2007); Bracewell and Garriott (1958)).
-Explorer 1 was a cylindrically-symmetric satellite with a high aspect ratio that was meant to spin about its axis of symmetry (the lowest inertia axis) but ended up developing a precession as it transitioned into an end-over-end spin (the highest inertia axis) as a result of energy being dissipated into the structure.
+Explorer 1 was a cylindrical satellite with a high aspect ratio that was meant to spin about its axis of symmetry (the lowest inertia axis) but ended up spinning end-over-end (the highest inertia axis) as a result of energy being dissipated into the structure.
+Similarly, as a result of this phenomenon, asteroids are more often found tumbling end-over-end rather than spinning about an axis of cylindrical symmetry.